Introduction

 The above problem could be solved by changing the links:

 - If we can change the links of nodes such that all the nodes having value of 0 gets together and forms a separate linked list containing all the nodes with value 0.
-Similarly, the nodes with value 1 and 2 also get together and form their separate linked list.
+Similarly, the nodes with values 1 and 2 also get together and form their separate linked list.

 - Traverse through the list one by one.